Updated December 19, 2021

 LINK page 19

-Messiah Moon on the Run
+3. Messiah Sun Myung Moon on the Run

 ▲ World Anti-Communist League Rally at the Budokan Hall, Tokyo, Japan in September 1970.
 It was sponsored by the IFVC (International Federation for Victory over Communism).
 The Freedom Leadership Foundation is the American affiliate of the IFVC.

 Moon fled from Korea to America in December 1971.
 There were fears for his life in Korea.
 In 1978 he fled to London to escape Donald Fraser’s investigation.
 Years later, when he was not succeeding in America, he moved many assets, and Japanese members, to South America.
+LINK

 Allen Tate Wood: